The Surprising Benefits of Air Purifiers for Children’s Health

 Why are air ionizers bad for a child's health?
 Air ionizers generate ozone, which might help in mitigating the spread of airborne viruses, but causes more problems than benefits.
 Ozone is a harmful lung irritant that can cause throat irritation, chest pain, coughing, shortness of breath, and can worsen asthma.

 Air ionizers produce ozone and don’t effectively help to mitigate asthma and allergy triggers like dust and VOCs.
-It’s best to stick with real HEPA and carbon activated filters in an air purifier that doesn’t generate ozone or claim to work through ionized air.
+It’s best to stick with a high efficiency air filter and strong motor in an air purifier since this won't generate ozone or claim to work through ionized air.

 There are also products where you can add scented air fresheners or essential oils into the air purifier to be spread throughout the house, but this, again, prompts issues with the basic function of an air purifier.